Foxconn's Gou throws hat in ring for Taiwan presidency, with blessing of sea goddess

 His decision capped a flurry of news this week that began when Gou told Reuters on Monday he planned to step down from the world’s largest contract manufacturer to pave the way for younger talent to move up the company’s ranks.

-He later announced he was considering a presidential bid and hinted he was close to a decision, and then told more than 100 people packed into a temple he would follow the instruction of a sea goddess who had told him to run for president.
+Gou had on Tuesday announced he was considering a presidential bid and hinted he was close to a decision, and on Wednesday told more than 100 people packed into a temple he would follow the instruction of a sea goddess who had told him to run for president.

 The sea goddess Mazu is a popular deity in Taiwan and is believed to hold sway over one’s safety and fortune.